-Departing CEO paid $5.2 million 'retention’ bonus by chain where 2,800 residents died
+Departing CEO paid $5.2 million ‘retention’ bonus by chain where 2,800 residents died

 Through the first three quarters of 2020, the company said it received $254 million in federal relief tied to the pandemic, and pledges of $85 million from several of the states where it operates.
 An additional $90 million in payroll taxes was deferred.
 Medicare pre-paid $157 million this year, as well — effectively providing an interest-free loan, but one that must be paid back starting this spring unless the terms are changed.

-Yet it still reported a loss of $96 million for its 360 nursing homes and assisted living centers during that period.
-(Fourth quarter figures have yet to be reported.)
+Yet it still reported a loss of $96 million for its 360 nursing homes and assisted-living centers during that period.
+(Fourth-quarter figures have yet to be reported.)

 The company is based in Kennett Square, Pa., and its nursing homes in Connecticut, Massachusetts, New Jersey, Maryland and Pennsylvania were especially hard hit by the coronavirus when it erupted last spring.
 In Windsor, Conn., 47 residents died at Kimberly Hall North; 42 died at St. Joseph’s, in Trumbull; at Chapel Manor, in Philadelphia, 38 died; at Voorhees Center in New Jersey, 42 died.

 The chain’s overall covid death rate was higher than among some of its major competitors.
 One way to assess the rate is to compare deaths with the number of beds (though that does not take into account occupancy figures or turnover among residents).
-By that measure, Genesis nursing homes had one death for every 12.5 beds.
-Signature Healthcare had one death for every 14.3 beds; Consulate Health Care, one death for every 20 beds; and Life Care Centers of America was at about the national average of one death for every 16.7 beds.
+By that measure, Genesis nursing homes had 1 death for every 12.5 beds.
+Signature Healthcare had 1 death for every 14.3 beds; Consulate Health Care, 1 death for every 20 beds; and Life Care Centers of America was at about the national average of 1 death for every 16.7 beds.

 “CEO compensation is determined by the compensation committee of our board of directors, composed entirely of three independent directors,” DiVittorio said in a statement provided to The Post after Hager retired.
 “The compensation committee works closely with an independent consultant to examine the effectiveness and reasonableness of our executive compensation program.
 The CEO base salary has remained unchanged since 2017 with 75 percent of comparable CEOs paid more.”